gofynd/nitrozen-ios/README.md

 Nitrozen-SwiftUI is a UILibrary, includes a set of common UI elements such as buttons, text fields, checkbox, and radio, among others, but with a high degree of flexibility and modularity that allows developers to easily modify the components to meet their specific design needs.
 These customization options may include changing the colors, fonts, and styles of the components, as well as adjusting the layout and behavior of the user interface.

 ## Basic Building blocks
-### 1. Apperance
+### a.
+Apperance
 Apperance provide the styling to UIElement/control like colors, fonts, radius, shapes, padding, etc.
 [![Apperance](https://raw.githubusercontent.com/hitendra-gofynd/nitrozen-ios/master/Example-Nitrozen-SwiftUI/Example-Nitrozen-SwiftUI/Preview%20Content/Nitrozen-apperance-architecture.png)](https://raw.githubusercontent.com/hitendra-gofynd/nitrozen-ios/master/Example-Nitrozen-SwiftUI/Example-Nitrozen-SwiftUI/Preview%20Content/Nitrozen-apperance-architecture.png)

-### 2. Elements / UIControls
+### b.
+Elements / UIControls
 That takes apperance as optional inputs for its styling, and other inputs as per its requirements.
-Below are available elements.
 If optional apperance is not provided - it will use Appearance.shared.controlApperance for consistent styling.
 [![Apperance](https://raw.githubusercontent.com/hitendra-gofynd/nitrozen-ios/master/Example-Nitrozen-SwiftUI/Example-Nitrozen-SwiftUI/Preview%20Content/Nitrozen-apperance-builder-pattern.png)](https://raw.githubusercontent.com/hitendra-gofynd/nitrozen-ios/master/Example-Nitrozen-SwiftUI/Example-Nitrozen-SwiftUI/Preview%20Content/Nitrozen-apperance-builder-pattern.png)